rochitasundar/DeepLearning.AI-Practical-Data-Science-On-AWS-Cloud-Specialization/README.md

 - *Lab 3: SageMaker pipelines to train a BERT-Based text classifier*

 Configure dataset and processing step.
 Configure training step.
 Configure model-evaluation step.
 Configure register model step.
 Create model for deployment step.
 Check accuracy condition step.
 Create and start pipeline.
 List pipeline artifacts.
 Approve and deploy model.

+## Optimize ML Models and Deploy Human-in-the-Loop Pipelines
+- *Lab 1: Optimize models using Automatic Model Tuning*

+Configure dataset.
+Configure and run hyper-parameter tuning job.
+Evaluate the results.

+- *Lab 2: A/B testing, traffic shifting and autoscaling*

+Configure and create REST Enpoint with multiple variants.
+Test the model.
+Show the metrics for each variant.
+Shift all traffic to one variant.
+Configure one variant to autoscale.

+- *Lab 3: Data labeling and human-in-the-loop pipelines with Amazon Augmented AI (A2I)*

+Setup private workforce and Cognito pool.
+Create the Human Task UI using a Worker Task Template.
+Create a Flow Definition.
+Start and check the status of human loop.
+Verify the completion.
+View the labels and prepare data for training.